IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

   , ...
 }
 ```
-Many more configuration options e.g. for different transformers and traceOuts and will be added.
+More configuration options e.g. for different transformers and traceOuts can be added by this mechanism.

 ### Documentation

-This library requires that all messages are document by providing a `Documented a`, which consists of a list of `DocMsg`.
-A DocMsg for a message is constructed by giving:
+This library requires that all messages of a type `a` are document by providing a `Documented a`, which consists of a list of `DocMsg`.
+A DocMsg is constructed by giving:

 * a prototype of the message
 * the most special name of the message in the namespace
 * the documentation for the message in markdown format

-Because it is not enforced by the type system, it is very important to provide a complete list, as the prototypes are used as well for configuration.
+*Because it is not enforced by the type system, it is very important to provide a complete list, as the prototypes are used as well for configuration*.

 ```haskell
 newtype Documented a = Documented {undoc :: [DocMsg a]}